briandoconnor/my-sandbox/20180329_spark_emr_example/README.md

 s3a://briandoconnor-toil-testing/manifest_small.tsv 32 10 40 1000 s3a://briandoconnor-spark-testing
 ```

+Here the arguments are:

+0. the manifest of the UUIDs for input data bundles
+0. the size of the k-mer, in this case 32 bases
+0. the top N abundant k-mers to report back, in this case the top 10 abundant k-mer per fastq file
+0.

 **NOTE:** you need to customize the jar path to wherever you copied it to
 in the previous step.
 You also need to customize `s3a://briandoconnor-toil-testing/manifest_small.tsv` to wherever you
 host your manifest and `s3a://briandoconnor-spark-testing` to wherever you